gabcamilo/100-days-of-code/log.md

 **Today's Progress**: Implemented storing user information at a database on Firebase for a little e-commerce [project](https://github.com/gabcamilo/crwn-clothing) I'm doing to learn React.

 **Thoughts:** Firebase is an excellent resource that I wasn't really aware of.
 Glad I'm learning something new.

+## Day 3: April 21, 2020

+**Today's Progress**: At the [e-commerce project](https://github.com/gabcamilo/crwn-clothing), finished user sign up adding SignUp component to allow users to register with email and password.
+I also started to take a look at a multiplayer game tutorial, guess I can actually work on it tomorrow.

+**Thoughts:**: Not many thoughts today, I'm still learning how to deal with the Firebase integration.